sort-objects

 };

-option will cause the rule to treat each group of keys (separated by empty lines) independently, preserving their order within each group.
+Each group of keys (separated by empty lines) is treated independently, and the order within each group is preserved.

 styledComponents

-Determines whether this rule should be applied to styled-components like libraries.
+Determines whether this rule should be applied to styled-components like libraries or style JSX attribute.

 ignorePattern